git4dcc/RTB_D97/README.md

 </details>

 # Hardware building blocks
-Below are several examples of supporting electronics that can be used to construct DCC decoders with various functions and capabilities.
+Below the supporting electronics that can be used to construct DCC decoders with various functions and capabilities.
 These examples are offered only as suggestions and are designed to be fully customizable to meet specific needs.

 | CPU only | /w Service Mode | /w Railcom |
 | --- | --- | --- |